Does The Internet’s Trendiest Pan Deliver On Its Multipurpose Promise?

 Final Thoughts?

-The rumours are false: the Always Pan actually got its name because it will always have your cooking needs covered — whatever they may be.
+The rumors are false: I don't think the Always Pan got its name because it's always sold out, it actually got its name because it will always have your cooking needs covered — whatever they may be.
 I never thought to buy myself nice cookware since I have such limited kitchen space, but now I find it hard to reach for my $20 frying pan.
-Even when this cookware is not in use, I like to set it on my stovetop and utilize it as a lovely piece of home decor because it seriously is gorgeous.
+Even when this cookware is not in use, I like to set it on my stovetop and utilize it as a lovely piece of home decor because it's seriously gorgeous.
 The steamer is definitely extra but it’s an A+ product through and through.
 Although you can steam with the strainer that comes with it, I recommend treating yourself to the bamboo one if you want to sizzle up anything more than just veggies.
 After receiving this product, I may retire my Uber Eats app altogether — because from one tiny kitchen owner to another, the Always Pan truly delivers on its multipurpose-magic promise.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.